MPorselvi/docusaurus/docs/doc9.md

 * Universal JavaScript solutions will continue to rise that pay homage/respect to the days of [server delivered front-ends (i.e. html to the client)](https://github.com/zeit/next.js).
 * Reactive programming continues to thrive in the JavaScript scene. (see MobX and RxJS).
 * React, more so the concept, will dominate.
 React itself will be completely re-written (see [React Fiber](https://github.com/acdlite/react-fiber-architecture)) or evolve (see [Inferno](https://github.com/infernojs/inferno)).
-* Angular found SEMVER so Angular 4 (even 5) is on the [roadmap ](https://www.youtube.com/watch?v=aJIMoLgqU_o&feature=youtu.be&t=6m12s)for 2017.
+* Angular found SEMVER so Angular 4 (even 5) is on the [roadmap ](https://www.youtube.com/watch?v=aJIMoLgqU_o&feature=youtu.be&t=6m12s)forupcoming years.
-* A return to simple websites may happen, web 1.0 retro, but with the help of 2017 tools (i.e. [static site generation](https://github.com/vigetlabs/gulp-starter/tree/blendid))
+* A return to simple websites may happen, web 1.0 retro, but with the help of tools (i.e. [static site generation](https://github.com/vigetlabs/gulp-starter/tree/blendid))
 * RESTful JSON APIs will get more competition (see [GraphQL](http://graphql.org/)) Could be a banner year for [Vue.js](https://vuejs.org/).
 * [More devs will abandon traditional CMS solutions for static site generators & API CMS tools.](https://www.google.com/webhp?sourceid=chrome-instant&rlz=1C5CHFA_enUS712US713&ion=1&espv=2&ie=UTF-8&q=api%20cms)
 * More people will move from Sass to [PostCSS ](http://postcss.org/)+ cssnext.
 Lots more HTTP2 and HTTPS.